Azure/toketi-iothubreact/README.md

   [consumer group](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview)
   used during the connection
 * **receiverBatchSize**: the number of messages retrieved on each call to Azure IoT hub.
-The default (an maximum) value is 999.
+The default (and maximum) value is 999.
 * **receiverTimeout**: timeout applied to calls while retrieving messages.
 The default value is 3 seconds.